julienfarbarik/Client-Invoice-App-9-29-2016/readme.txt

 ## info on server.js variables, etc

 Variables:
-  DB_NAME, COLLECTION_NAME both used to locate intended database, currently set to testable db HOST_PORT sets port the server will take requests on, currently set to 3000 DB_PORT sets port the server will use to access the database, currently set to mongoDB's default 27017
+  ##IMPORTANT: DB_NAME, COLLECTION_NAME both used to locate intended database, currently set to nonexistant db
+  HOST_PORT sets port the server will take requests on, currently set to 3000 DB_PORT sets port the server will use to access the database, currently set to mongoDB's default 27017